amritokun/Amiwatch/privacy_policy.md

 Last Updated: Dec 30, 2024

 ## Introduction
-This Privacy Policy describes how we collect, use, and handle your information when you use Dantotsu.
+This Privacy Policy describes how we collect, use, and handle your information when you use Amiwatch.
 We are committed to protecting your privacy and ensuring transparency about our data practices.

 ## Information We Collect